omnivector-solutions/osd-documentation/testing/_sources/operations/configuration/configuration.rst.txt

 charm configuration options.
 Some configuration options are represented across charms and others are charm specific.

-Find a list of each charm's configuration options and administrative actions below.
+Find a list of each charm's configuration options, administrative actions and example usage below.

 .. toctree::
    :maxdepth: 2